After planning it for the last years, I eventually left facebook - mostly.

 I never was a really happy facebook user.
 I had many privacy concerns, the phone apps were just annoying, big, obtrusive, attention-demanding and facebook was just a huge time eater.
 I prepared to leave a few times but then there was always something that held me back.
 Practically everybody is on facebook and if you're not on facebook, you lose all contacts, right?
 Well, kind of...

 In the beginning of this year, some shocking events happened.
 Police went and killed 30 wolfdogs at a breeder that I know well.
 And facebook somewhat was very related to that.
 I also knew the person who ultimately was responsible for that massacre.
 I met her through facebook.
 The reaction of the wolfdog "community" on facebook was - to put it carefully - not to my liking.
 In fact the whole community wasn't.
 Add to this some major break of trust and it was like waking up from a drug trip.
 Things suddenly became clear: facebook wasn't the place where nice people are.
 A big, happy community.
-In reality, facebook is full of fake people, full of false people, full of negativity and pretence.
+In reality, facebook is full of fake people, full of false people, full of negativity and pretense.
 Nobody is real, everybody is pretending to be something or someone else.

 Sure, there are some nice people, some real friends, but real friendships work also without facebook.
 Even better, I'd say.
 Because, now if we don't just silently follow each others' posts and updates, we actually have something to talk about!
 Real communication!